 Ans: In fact, girls should be aware of their rights and assert them.
 They should also be aware of their duties.

-There should be some difference in case of rights, duties and privileges for boys and girls.
-But discrimination should not be made.
-But society treats girls inferior to boys.
+There should be some difference in case of rights, duties and privileges for boys and girls. society treats them differently.
+Parents spend more on a boy’s education than that of a girl.
+A girl is just trained to be a wife and mother.

-In case of ‘human rights’ we can make no difference.
+In the case of ‘human rights’ we can make no difference.

 3. Do you think the characters in the story were speaking to each other in English?
 In fact, in which language were they speaking? (you can get clues from the names of the persons and the non-English words used in the story)

-Ans: The characters in the story were speaking to each other in hindi, not in English.
-Various names are the evidence.
+Ans: The characters in the story were speaking to each other in Hindi, not in English.
+The names of the characters are evidence.